metagentools/MetaCoAG/docs/preprocess.md

 megahit_core contig2fastg 141 final.contig.fa > final.fastg
 ```

-**Note:** Currently, MetaCoAG supports GFA file format for the assembly graph file.
-The MEGAHIT toolkit will produce a FASTG file which you can convert to GFA format using [fastg2gfa](https://github.com/lh3/gfa1/blob/master/misc/fastg2gfa.c).
+**Note:** Currently, MetaCoAG supports only the GFA file format for the assembly graph file.
+The MEGAHIT toolkit will produce a FASTG file which you can convert to GFA format using [agtools](https://agtools.readthedocs.io/en/latest/) [`fastg2gfa` subcommand](https://agtools.readthedocs.io/en/latest/cli/#fastg2gfa).

 ```
-fastg2gfa final.fastg > final.gfa
+agtools fastg2gfa -g final.fastg -k 141 -o final.gfa
 ```
-Support for FASTG files will be added in the near future.

 ### Flye
 [**Flye**](https://github.com/fenderglass/Flye) is a long-read assembler based on the de Bruijn graph approach. **metaFlye** is the metagenomic version of Flye.
 Use metaFlye to assemble reads into contigs.
 A sample command is given below.